Take That's Gary Barlow to perform at Yorkshire gig for Help For Heroes

 Eliot, who first worked with the Take That star on chart-topping Everything Changes and has been most recently Broadway musicals with him, including Finding Neverland, said: "I'm thrilled that Gary has managed to re-organise his diary especially to do this and perform with us and others on the night.

-"It won't be a full Gary Barlow show, he will just be doing a few songs - but it will be with a big band and it will be spectacular."
+"It won't be a full Gary Barlow show, he will just be doing a few songs - and it will be spectacular."

 Eliot will also perform some of his own self-penned greatest hits, including the likes of Everything Changes, Picture Of You, Say You’ll Be There and When You’re Gone.
 There will also be a reunion with St Elmo's Fire rocker John Parr and John Reilly to sing their Women Of Steel song, a tribute to the women who kept the steel mills working during two world wars.